ElectronicBabylonianLiterature/cuneiform-ocr-data/README.md

 # Cuneiform OCR Data Preprocessing for Ebl Project (https://www.ebl.lmu.de/, https://github.com/ElectronicBabylonianLiterature
-## Data+Code is part of **Two-Stage Sign Detection for Cuneiform Tablets** which has been submitted July 2023 (If you use this work/ data please make sure to cite us, we will have it on arvix soon)
+Data+Code is part of Paper **Sign Detection for Cuneiform Tablets from Yunus Cobanoglu, Luis Sáenz, Ilya Khait, Enrique Jiménez** please contact us for access to data on Zenodoo and paper as it is under currently under review.

 ## Installation